 Both the main rider and passenger need to wear crash helmets, which need to be fully fastened.

-Two other stipulations are that the passengers feet need to be able to reach the motorcycles footrests and no passenger must travel between the main rider and the handlebars.
+Two other stipulations are that the passenger's feet need to be able to reach the footrests of the motorcycle and no passenger must travel between the main rider and the handlebars.

 You will need to carry the following documentation with you:-

 You should also carry a High Visibility jacket with you in the event of a breakdown.

 Motorcycle Speed Limits